-- Parents can speak directly to the catering manager if they need any information about the suitability of food items for their child(ren). - Pupils are encouraged to check with catering staff, before selecting their lunch choice. - Catering staff must be aware of food allergens and instructed about measures to prevent cross contamination during the handling, preparation and serving of food.
+- Bottles, other drinks and lunch boxes provided by parents for pupils with food allergies should be clearly labelled with the name of the child for whom they are intended. - Parents should check the appropriateness of foods served in the school dining room by speaking directly to the catering manager. - The pupil should be taught to also check with catering staff, before selecting their lunch choice. - Where food is provided by the school, staff should be aware of food allergens and instructed about measures to prevent cross contamination during the handling, preparation and serving of food.
 Examples include: preparing food for children with food allergies first; careful cleaning (using warm soapy water) of food preparation areas and utensils.
-For further information, parents/carers are encouraged to liaise with the School Chef. - Food should not be given to primary school age food-allergic children without parental engagement and permission (e.g. birthday parties, food treats). - Foods containing nuts must not be brought in to school. - Use of food in crafts, cooking classes, science experiments and special events (e.g. fairs, assemblies, cultural events) must be considered and may need to be restricted/risk assessed depending on the allergies of particular children and their age.
+For further information, parents/carers are encouraged to liaise with the Catering Manager. - Food should not be given to primary school age food-allergic children without parental engagement and permission (e.g. birthday parties, food treats). - Foods containing nuts must not be brought in to school. - Use of food in crafts, cooking classes, science experiments and special events (e.g. fairs, assemblies, cultural events) needs to be considered and may need to be restricted/risk assessed depending on the allergies of particular children and their age.

-10. School Trips
+10. School trips

 Staff leading school trips will ensure they carry all relevant emergency supplies.
-Trip leaders will check that they have the medical boxes for all pupils with medical conditions, including allergies.
+Trip leaders will check that they have all the medication for all pupils with medical conditions, including allergies.
 Pupils without their required medication will not be able to attend the trip.
-All the activities on the school trip will be risk assessed to see if they pose a threat to pupils with allergies and alternative activities planned if necessary to ensure inclusion.
-Overnight school trips may be possible with careful planning and a meeting between parents and the trip leader should be arranged.
-Staff at the venue for an overnight school trip should be briefed about any participating children with allergies in good time, so they can make appropriate arrangements with the venue, if necessary.
+All the activities on the school trip will be risk assessed to see if they pose a threat to allergic pupils and alternative activities planned to ensure inclusion.
+Overnight school trips may be possible with careful planning and a meeting for parents with the lead member of staff planning the trip should be arranged.
+Staff at the venue for an overnight school trip should be briefed early on that an allergic child is attending and will need appropriate food (if provided by the venue).

-11. Sporting Trips/Fixtures
+Sporting Trips/Fixtures

-Children with allergies should have every opportunity to attend sports trips to other schools.
-The school will ensure that the PE teacher and accompanying staff are fully aware of any needs.
+Allergic children should have every opportunity to attend sports trips to other schools.
+The school will ensure that the PE teacher and accompanying staff are fully aware of the situation.
 The school being visited will be notified that a member of the team has an allergy when arranging the fixture.
-A member of staff trained in administering AAIs will accompany the team.
-If the host school cannot cater for any child's allergies Broomfield will arrange for the child to take pre-packed food.
+A member of staff trained in administering adrenaline will accompany the team.
+If another school feels that they are not equipped to cater for any food-allergic child, the school will arrange for the child to take alternative/their own food.

-Most parents are keen that their children should be included in the full life of the school where possible, and the school will expect their co-operation with any special arrangements required.
+Most parents are keen that their children should be included in the full life of the school where possible, and the school will need their co-operation with any special arrangements required.

-12. Allergy Awareness
+11. Allergy awareness

-Broomfield House School supports the approach advocated by The Anaphylaxis Campaign and Allergy UK and are a nut free school.
-However, we do not support a blanket ban on any other particular allergen.
-This is because nuts are only one of many allergens that could affect pupils and no school could guarantee a truly allergen-free environment for a child living with a food allergy.
-Instead, we advocate a culture of allergy awareness and education.
+Broomfield House School supports the approach advocated by The Anaphylaxis Campaign and Allergy UK towards being a nut free school.
+However, we do not necessarily support a blanket ban on any other particular allergen in any establishment, including in schools.
+This is because nuts are only one of many allergens that could affect pupils, and no school could guarantee a truly allergen free environment for a child living with food allergy.
+We advocate instead for schools to adopt a culture of allergy awareness and education.